ruv/easyforth/index.markdown

 ## Keyboard Input

-Forth has a special word called `key`, which is used for accepting keyboard input.
+Forth has a special word called `key` with stack effect `( -- char )`, which is used for receiving keyboard input.
 When the `key` word is executed, execution is paused until a key is pressed.
 Once a key is pressed, the key code of that key is pushed onto the stack.
 Try out the
 following: